TERMS AND CONDITIONS FOR PUBLISHER(S) AND ADVERTISER(S)

 Payout Types.
 The Publisher and the Company shall agree upon several Payout Types, which shall be specified in the IO, like Revenue Share, Flat CPM, Flat Monthly, Floor CPM or otherwise.

 For each Advertising Material sold on a Revenue Share basis, the Publisher and the Company agree that in consideration for the Company performing the services as described in this Agreement, the Company shall retain Company’s part of the percentage of the Net Billings generated from the sale of the Advertising Material on the Publisher’s Website(s), and pay the Publisher’s share of Net Billings, within fifteen (15) or thirty (30) days of the end of the month in which advertising revenue is received by the Company from the Advertisers, or otherwise as set forth in the IO.
+Please note that no Compensation payout will be processed unless the total Compensation of the Publisher in the given month is:

 Taxes.
 The Advertiser’s payments to Company that are specific to distribution of Advertiser’s Advertising Material via Publisher websites and other digital media owned by Publishers are made by the Company on behalf of the Advertiser.
 These payments shall be considered for all purposes to be by the Advertiser to the Publisher.
 The Company’s relationship with Advertiser with respect to these amounts is solely as paying agent of the Advertiser.
 The Company accepts no responsibility and claims no responsibility for withholding of any taxes related to such Net Billings of the Publisher.